anthonyhiga/tag-it/README.md

 ## Referee
 The Referee is a web ui which allows administrators to start and manage games

-## Spectator
-The Spectator is a web ui which allows a larger scale display of the game

 ## TagIt
 The tag it library is the detailed GPIO messaging library.
 It contains all of the IR protcols and GPIO interface code.